SoulOnFire/gumer-psn-php/README.md

 ==========

 NOTE:
-	I do own a PlayStation 3 system, so i can spam my friends with messages and check if they are currently online.
+	I do own a PlayStation 3 system, so i can spam my friends with messages and check if they are online.
 	Those features are within PSN's app but I do not have an Android device (my parent have one though), I downloaded the PSN app on my iPhone 5 and the apps are similar.
-I can sniff the data which are being send to PlayStation servers and was able to create the code to send messages.
+I can sniff the data which are send to PlayStation servers, so I was able to create the code to send messages.

 	You can donate to ilendemli@live.at, if you want to support me and my work.
 Any support is appreciated!